DivyaGodayal/CoderChef-Kitchen/Adhoc/Score-of-Parentheses/README.md

 ---
 ### Solution 1:

+#### Motivation

+The question's description begs us to use the standard stack based approach that is pretty famous for these types of questions.

 #### Algorithm

-* The question's description begs us to use the standard stack based approach that is pretty famous for these types of questions.

-* So, we keep processing one character at a time and perform a certain calculation (or not)  depending upon what that character was.
+1. So, we keep processing one character at a time and perform a certain calculation (or not)  depending upon what that character was.

-* Let's start off with the very simple case.
+2. Let's start off with the very simple case.
 Say we encountered the opening bracket i.e. `(` as the character.
 Now, according to the question if we have certain value inside braces i.e. say `(X)`, then as part of the total score, this would contribute `2X`.

-* We need to mark this opening bracket in our stack so that we can perform the correct set of calculations.
+3. We need to mark this opening bracket in our stack so that we can perform the correct set of calculations.
 So, we simply push this opening bracket onto the stack and continue.

-* Now, the other possibility is that we encountered the closing bracket i.e. `)`.
+4. Now, the other possibility is that we encountered the closing bracket i.e. `)`.
 Handling this can be trickier than usual and we shall look at a few test cases for this.

 If you look at the code for this, you will find `[TEST-CASE-SAMPLE-1]` in the comments.
 This means a sample test case is provided here that would explain the code there.